teddyhla/carboncalc/carboncalc/readme.md

 5. We assumed that all travels are a two-way (return) journey

-6. We assumed that all travels are normally distributed around a mean (user-set) and standard deviation(set at 10km for local and 50km for international travels)
+6. We assumed that all travels are normally distributed around a mean of 75km for local and 1000km for international travels.

-7. We have deliberately not included the carbon cost of POCUS venue and equipments transfer.
+7. We have  not included the carbon cost of POCUS venue, waste and equipments transfer.
 This is because these are likely to be similar whether a course is local or international.

 ## Variables